 The main reasons are motor speed and the characteristics of the air outlet.
 The job of a hand dryer is to dry the hands, and the quicker the better.
-The development of hand dryer technology has come a long way in producing high performance units with reduced noise.
-There will always be a trade off between dry time. energy efficiency and noise level.
+The development of hand dryer technology has come a long way in producing high-performance units with reduced noise.
+There will always be a trade-off between dry time. energy efficiency and noise level.
 The key is to find a unit that has the perfect balance for your location.
-Also, some hand dryers have a higher pitch than others, which means that noise transfer through walls is lessened.
-This may be an important consideration in libraries, offices and care homes for example.
-We feel it is best to test get a unit in situ before making a decision, so please don't hesitate to book a demonstration with us to try before you buy.
+Also, some hand dryers have a higher pitch than others, which means that noise transfers through walls is lessened.
+This may be an important consideration in libraries, offices, and care homes for example.
+We feel it is best to test and get a unit in situ before making a decision, so please don't hesitate to book a demonstration with us to try before you buy.

 This often depends on the demographics of the user and the location.
 There is no such thing as a completely silent hand dryer, but there are ones that produce very little noise.
 The problem with these is that they usually take a very long time to dry the hands, with low motor speed and reliance on energy-hungry heater elements to evaporate water.
 There are many low-energy dryersthat have sacrificed speed for reduced noise levels.
 However, we understand there may be a need to compromise totally on other characteristics for the lowest noise possible, as even old-style conventional hand dryers will still save significant amounts of money and reduce carbon production compared to the constant use of paper towels.
 A great solution that must be considered is the Dryflow Elite, a favourite that is installed in the Eureka National Children’s Museum.

 Some hand dryers like have settings and dials to manually adjust the speed.
 These are ideal because you can customise to your own requirements.
 They are great for buildings that require the same-looking hand dryer throughout but have some locations which are noise sensitive.